 The ACLU said Wednesday that once again it plans to sue.
 “Ohio politicians have a devastating track record of passing legislation designed to push abortion care out of reach, and this bill that bans abortion before most people even know they’re pregnant is no exception,” Elizabeth Watson, staff attorney with the ACLU Reproductive Freedom Project, said in a statement.
 “We’ve said it before and we’ll say it again: politicians have no business interfering in women’s personal health care decisions, and should Governor DeWine sign this bill into law, we will take this fight to court on behalf of Ohio women and their families.”

-This “heartbeat” legislation started off as the work of fringe anti-abortion groups in socially conservative areas, but since 2013 versions of the bill have been passed in several sates — including Arkansas, Nebraska, Iowa, Kentucky, and Mississippi.
+This “heartbeat” legislation started off as the work of fringe anti-abortion groups in socially conservative areas, but since 2013 versions of the bill have been passed in several sates — including Arkansas, North Dakota, Iowa, Kentucky, and Mississippi.
 Similar legislation was introduced, but not voted on, in the US House by Iowa Rep. Steve King in 2017.
 Most recently, Georgia passed similar legislation, and the state’s Republican Gov. Brian Kemp is expected to sign it by mid-May.
 So far, none of the “heartbeat bills” have successfully become law without being blocked in court.

 This post was updated after Gov. DeWine signed the legislation passed by Ohio's legislature Wednesday.